cloudmesh-community/book/chapters/rest/rest.md

   provided by starting it on Windows, or running it in a docker container.

-On OSX you can use home-brew and install it with:
+On macOS you can use home-brew and install it with:

     $ brew update
     $ brew install mongodb